NReddy-15/HelloWorldLab/README.md

-Hello!
-This is an app that
+This is an app that takes a name as user input and displays a message greeting the user.